 Need to Double Up on Your Business’ Doors?
 You Have Options

-If there’s an entry way in your business that handles two-way traffic, or where you need enough room for equipment or goods to pass through, a double entry doors may be the solution.
+If there’s an entryway in your business that handles two-way traffic, or where you need enough room for equipment or goods to pass through, double entry doors may be the solution.
 The exterior double doors we most often see are commercial glass entry doors, whether they each swing one way or simply slide apart.
-Think about grocery stores or ER entrances.
+Think about grocery stores or ER entrances (anywhere that you may expect an air curtain).

 • Storage closets